You are currently on Hearing Direct UK

 This entry was posted on 2nd March 2020 by Joan McKechnie.

 What is Unilateral hearing loss?
 This is when you have hearing problems on one side only and normal hearing on the other side.
-Another name for it is unilateral deafness.
+Other names for it are unilateral deafness or asymmetrical hearing loss.

 In this blog post, we explain what the condition is, the causes, and how to treat and manage the problem.